 (c) Sensors & Diagnostics.

-We are expecting to select not more than 30 projects for the students to choose from.
+We are expecting to select not more than 20 projects for the students to choose from for the 2015 intake.

 This call is open to supervisory teams from UCL Academic staff, and UCLH, Moorfields and GOSH Biomedical Research Centres only.

-Please read the guidelines and conditions of the studentships before completing the application form.
-Completed application forms must be submitted to firstname.lastname@example.org by 14th March 2014.
+Please read the guidelines and conditions of the studentships before completing the application form, which will be available on this website shortly.
+Completed application forms must be submitted to email@example.com by 26th June 2015.